Certificate in Photography

 Earn A Credential Recognized By Employers Worldwide

-ADMI students gain a competitive edge over their peers by earning an Adobe Certified Associate (ACA) certification in:
+As an ADMI student, you will gain a competitive edge over your peers by earning an Adobe Certified Associate (ACA) certification in:

 - Visual Communications using Adobe Photoshop®

-ADMI instructors prepare students to successfully pass these exams through a project-based curriculum that leverages Adobe Education learning resources, practice tests, and real-world applications.
+ADMI instructors prepare you to successfully pass these exams through a project-based curriculum that leverages Adobe Education learning resources, practice tests, and real-world applications.

 To learn more about the certification exam visit: